Communist Party of the Netherlands: 1922–1945

 Before the 1925 general election, Wijnkoop was replaced as party leader by Louis de Visser under the pressure of the Comintern; this was the cause of heavy internal division within the party.
 Jacques de Kadt had already left the party in 1924 to help set up The League of Communist Struggle & Propaganda Clubs.
 In the background of several of these divisions was the conflict in the Soviet Union between Joseph Stalin and Leon Trotsky.
 Wijnkoop, Henk Sneevliet (a prominent international communist and an ally of Trotsky), and other prominent members, were expelled from the party.
 Sneevliet founded the Revolutionary Socialist Union, which later became the Revolutionary Socialist Party (RSP).
 In 1926, the entire Rotterdam branch was expelled.
 These expellees joined Wijnkoop to form a separate Communist Party of Holland-Central Committee.
 All three, the RSP, the CPH-central committee and the old CPH (which ran under the name "CPH – Dutch section of the Communist International"), contested the 1929 general election and both CPHs won one seat each, whilst the RSP failed to win any.
 In 1930, the CPHs were forced to merge by the Comintern.

 After the mutiny on the Zeven Provinciën in the same year, the independence of the Dutch Indies became an important theme at the 1933 general election.
 The party performed particularly well at this election, doubling its seats to four.
 Among those elected was the Indonesian nationalist Rustam Effendi, the first subject from the Dutch Indies to enter parliament.
 At the 1937 general election, the party was able to retain its seats.

 On 15 May 1940, immediately after the German occupation, the party decided to organize an underground movement.
+In the first few months of the war however, party leadership, led by Paul de Groot, at first attempted to operate legally, and after negotiations with the occupier one last edition of two party periodicals were allowed to appear in which the party blamed the war on British imperialism and the Dutch bourgeoisie and called for a "correct stance" towards the occupying Germans.

-In July 1940, the Nazi occupation force banned the CPN; the party continued illegally.
+Nevertheless, in July 1940, the Nazi occupation force banned the CPN; the party continued illegally.
 In 1940, together with the much smaller anti-Stalinist communist Revolutionary Socialist Party, the only pre-war organisation that had protested against the anti-Semitic measures by the German occupiers, it founded a resistance movement called Raad van Verzet ("Resistance Council").
 It published a resistance newspaper called De Waarheid (The Truth).
 Both took part in the February strike in 1941, the largest act of resistance in the Netherlands.
+Many Dutch communists would go on to fight in the Dutch resistance, of which a large amount, including most of the pre-World War II party leadership, would perish.